AccelerationConsortium/awesome-self-driving-labs/readme.md

 ### Research Data Management

 i.e., Electronic Lab Notebooks (ELNs) and Laboratory Information Management Systems (LIMS).
 You may also be interested in this [list of solutions by Labii](https://github.com/Labii/comparison-of-best-electronic-lab-notebook), of course keeping in mind that the list is compiled by a specific ELN company.
 See also this [ELN Finder tool](https://eln-finder.ulb.tu-darmstadt.de/home).
+See also [projects that are participating in The ELN Consortium](https://github.com/TheELNConsortium/#participating-eln-projects).

 #### Open-source

 - [eLabFTW](https://www.elabftw.net/)
 - [NOMAD Oasis](https://nomad-lab.eu/nomad-lab/nomad-oasis.html) [[Example](https://www.youtube.com/watch?v=KVpUUJ5VFh4&t)]
 - [SciNote](https://www.scinote.net/)
--

 #### Proprietary
 - [Uncountable](https://www.uncountable.com/)
 - [Protocols.io](https://protocols.io)